vithalreddy/turboscan/README.md

 $ turboscan example.com --start-port 1 --end-port 1024
 ```

 This will scan only ports 1 through 1024 on the host `example.com`.
-You can also scan multiple hosts by specifying them as separate arguments, like so:
+You can also scan multiple hosts by specifying them as separate arguments, like so (`planned`):

 ```
 $ turboscan example.com 192.168.1.1 --start-port 1 --end-port 1024